nxadm/rakudo-pkg/README.md

 the development tool [rakudobrew](https://github.com/tadzik/rakudobrew) to locally compile the Rakudo compiler and the modules.

-## What about the packages provided by the Operating System?
+## What about packages provided by Operating Systems?

 Our packages do not interfere with the packages included in Linux distributions and can be installed at the same time.
 Distribution packages